Hitman: Absolution

-The game was met with a polarized reception upon release, with most of the praise focusing on its graphics, environments and locations, as well as the varied gameplay options.
-However, many critics and players disliked the game for its linear structure as opposed to the open ended nature of previous installments.
+The game was met with a polarized reception upon release, with most of the praise focusing on its graphics, environments and locations, as well as varied gameplay options.
+However, many critics and players disliked the game for its narrative, issues with the disguise system, and the game's linear structure as opposed to the open ended nature of previous installments.
 As of March 2013, the game had sold over 3.6 million copies.
-Following Absolution's disappointing reception, the series received a soft reboot in 2016's Hitman, which despite being set in the same continuity as previous installments, returned to the more open-ended style of gameplay and featured a new storyline.
+Following Absolution's reception, the series received a soft reboot in 2016's Hitman, which despite being set in the same continuity as previous installments, returned to a more open-ended style of gameplay and featured a new storyline.